 Although search engine indexing seems like a basic task, it’s not always smooth.
 There are several things that can go wrong, which can prevent your web pages from getting indexed.

-Robots.txt errors can prevent entire websites from getting indexed in the search engines.
+Robots.txt errors can prevent entire or other websites from getting indexed in the search engines.

 When Googlebot finds a new website to crawl, it looks for a robots.txt file first.
 Generally, Googlebot will abide by the requests in the robots.txt file and crawl the site accordingly.
 However, when Googlebot can’t access a website’s robots.txt file and is unable to determine whether a robots.txt file exists, it will skip crawling that website entirely.
 If your site doesn’t get crawled it won’t get indexed.

 Another reason robots.txt can prevent indexing is by command.
-You can place code in your robots.txt file to request that web crawlers skip crawling your entire site or parts of your site.
+You can place code in your robots.txt file to request that web search engine crawlers skip crawling your entire site or parts of your site.

 Perform a site search in each main search engine to see if your website has been indexed.
 In the URL bar, type in ‘site:yoursite.com’ (remove the quotes and replace ‘yoursite.com’ with your website address).
 You should see a list of all your web pages that have been indexed in that particular search engine.
 If you don’t see any results, you know there’s a problem.